bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 In this step, we create a page for a new sub-section in the demo section.
 And like every kind of section page in Hugo this is a list page.

-List pages present an overview of the section's content and provide some general introduction as their own content.
-Their templates are used for **branch bundles**.
+List pages present an overview of the section's content and may provide some general introduction as their general content.
+Their templates are used only for **branch bundles**.

 We create a new sub-section in the demo section with the following command: